vinhka55/TestGoldenOwlAsia/README.md

 The first, download soure code this project by command:
 ### `git clone https://github.com/vinhka55/TestGoldenOwlAsia.git`
-Then open terminal and change directory to project Next type in terminal:
+Then open terminal and change directory to project.
+Next type in terminal:
 ### `npm i`
 to install node modules.